-Citation with stable link: Philip A. Harland, 'Scythians, Amazons, and Persians: Isokrates on the superiority of the Athenian people (early fourth century BCE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=8516.
+Citation with stable link: Philip A. Harland, 'Scythians, Amazons, and Persians: Isocrates on the superiority of the Athenian people (early fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 23, 2023, http://philipharland.com/Blog/?p=8516.

-Ancient author: Isokrates, Panegyrikos, or Festival Speech 4.64-72 (link Greek text and full translation).
+Ancient author: Isocrates, Panegyrikos, or Festival Speech 4.64-72 (link Greek text and full translation).

 Source of the translation: G. Norlin, Isocrates, volume 1, LCL (Cambridge, MA: HUP, 1928), adapted by Harland.